mkulz1/FinalProject/README.md

 1/12/15
--Computer can now make decisions based on current board -Computer blocks player if the player has 3 tokens in a row
+-Computer can now make decisions based on current board -Added cases for which the computer makes certain moves in response to specific game Board scenarios.
+-Computer blocks player if the player has 3 tokens in a row

+1/13/15
+-Bug fixes.
+-Computer searches to see if there is a case in which there are four slots, and its tokens occupy any three of them, then it makes the winning move and places its token to complete the four.
+-Computer prioritizes offense over defense.

+1/14/15
+-Create mthod pursue() in which the computer finds two tokens of its own that have two spaces after them.
+If the two spaces are empty, then it adds its token into the third spot pursuing a win.